 While specific values of the order ratio function can change under quasi-isometries, as can be easily seen already from finite space examples, the equality $\OR(s) = s$ for given $s$ (the maximal possible value, see Lemma \ref{prop:max_min_or}) is preserved under quasi-isometries, as we will see in Lemma \ref{le:snakesqi}.

 Consider a sequence of $s$ points: $x_1 <_T x_2 <_T \dots <_T x_s$.

 \begin{definition} We call such sequence to be {\it a snake} on $s$ points, of diameter $a$ and of {\it width} $b$, if the diameter of this set is $a$ and the maximal distance $d(x_i, x_j)$ where $i$ and $j$ are of the same parity, is $b$.
-For a snake on at least two points, we say that the ratio $a/b$ is the {\it elongation} of the snake. \end{definition}

-In the definition above, if $s=2$, the then the width of the snake is $0$, and we can say in this case that the elongation is infinite.
+For a snake on at least two points, we say that the ratio $a/b$ is the {\it elongation} of the snake.
+If $s=2$, then the width of the snake is $0$, and we say in this case that the elongation is infinite. \end{definition}

 \begin{lemma} Let $M$ be a metric space, containing at least two points, and let $T$ be an order on $M$ and consider $s\geq 1$.
-The following conditions are equivalent: \begin{enumerate} \item $\OR_{M,T}(s) = s$ \item There exists a snake on $s+1$ points in $(M,T)$ of arbitrary large elongation. \end{enumerate} \end{lemma} \begin{proof} $(2)\to (1)$.
+The following conditions are equivalent: \begin{enumerate} \item $\OR_{M,T}(s) = s$ \item There exist snakes on $s+1$ points in $(M,T)$ of arbitrarily large elongation. \end{enumerate} \end{lemma} \begin{proof} $(2)\to (1)$.
 Let $S = \{x_1, \dots, x_{s+1}\}$ be a snake of diameter $a$ and width $b$.
-Observe that the distance between any consequent points $d(x_i, x_{i+1})$ is greater or equal to $a - 2b$.
+From the triangle inequality it follows that the distance between any consecutive points $d(x_i, x_{i+1})$ is greater than or equal to $a - 2b$.
 This shows that $l_T(S) \geqslant s(a - 2b)$.
 Observe also that $l_{\opt} (S) \leqslant a + (s-1)b$, because we can pass first through all points with odd indexes and then all points with even indexes.
 Hence